 The new patient only speaks Spanish.
 I muddle through several appointments with her, and she seems amused by my willingness to try to speak her language.
 During the fourth appointment, I learn that the patient speaks English after all.

 I trip up three steps coming back from lunch.
 I lie there, shin pulsing in pain in the privacy of the stairwell, wondering if I’ve fractured my tibia.
 I fantasize about milking the injury, insisting that I must go to a doctor, must be whisked away in an ambulance for further inspection, and simply cannot finish out the rest of the workday.
-I remember that my medical deductible is seven grand and that the x-ray, ibuprofen, and an ace bandage I’d undoubtedly receive at the local Patient First would probably cost 200 dollars.
+I remember that my medical deductible is seven grand, but the x-ray, ibuprofen, and an ace bandage I’d undoubtedly receive at urgent care would probably cost 200 dollars.
 I begrudgingly trot up the steps, miraculously healed.

 Dove Day